thenexthub/Codira/stdlib/public/Numerics/ComplexModule/README.md

 ### Infinity and nan
 C and C++ attempt to define semantics that interpret the signs of infinity and zero.
 This is occasionally useful, but it also results in a lot of extra work.
-The Swift Numerics `Complex` type does not assign any semantic meaning to the sign of zero and infinity; `(±0,±0)`, are all considered to be encodings of the value zero.
+The Codira Numerics `Complex` type does not assign any semantic meaning to the sign of zero and infinity; `(±0,±0)`, are all considered to be encodings of the value zero.
 Similarly, `(±inf, y)`, `(x, ±inf)`, `(nan, y)` and `(x, nan)` are all considered to be encodings of a single exceptional value with infinite magnitude and undefined phase.

 Because the phase is undefined, the `real` and `imaginary` properties return `.nan` for non-finite values.